rstudio/rsconnect-jupyter/docs/docs/snippets/python_pkg.md

     !!! note
         - The above commands only need to be run once when installing `rsconnect_jupyter`.
-        - In order to deploy content, you will need at least the [rsconnect-python](https://github.com/rstudio/rsconnect-python) package in every kernel you plan to deploy from.
+        - To deploy content, you will need at least the [rsconnect-python](https://github.com/rstudio/rsconnect-python) package in every kernel you plan to deploy from.
         - If you run into an issue during installation, please let us know by filing a bug [here](https://github.com/rstudio/rsconnect-jupyter/issues).